MicrosoftDocs/entra-docs/docs/architecture/resilient-external-processes.md

 ## Ensure correct API placement

 Use identity experience framework (IEF) policies to call an external system using a [RESTful API technical profile](/azure/active-directory-b2c/restful-technical-profile).
-External systems aren't controlled by the IEF runtime environment and are a potential failure point.
+The IEF runtime environment doesn't control external systems, which is a potential failure point.

 ### Manage external systems using APIs